nidragedd/udadsnd-p5-disaster_response_pipelines/README.md

     * provide some data visualizations
     * use our trained and saved model to classify new messages for 36 categories.

-This webapp will be used by an emergency worker: he gives a new message and gets classification results in several categories.
+In the given use case, this webapp is used by an emergency worker: he gives a new message and gets classification results in several categories.

 ---
 ## 2. ABOUT THE DATA